 Men who have sex with men (or MSM for short) might be able to get the vaccine over the age of 25, depending on where you live.
-For example, in the UK, this group is offered the vaccine up to the age of 45 years.
+Talk to your doctor for more information.

 Transgender people

 Some transgender people might have an increased chance of HPV infection.
 So, depending on where you live, you might be able to get the HPV vaccine.